meisben/girlsIntoCoding-robotbenchmark-activity/index.md

 Click on the start button for the [pick and place](https://robotbenchmark.net/benchmark/pick_and_place/simulation.php) activity.

-You will see a video in the top right hand corner of the screen, try clicking on it.
+You will see a simulation running already, in the top right hand corner of the screen, try clicking on it.

+<p class="text-primary">Right click:</p><p> rotate</p>

 ![introPicture](images/pickAndPlaceScreenText.jpg)